flowdev/spaghetti-cutter/README.md

 Little command line tool for CI/CD pipelines (and dev machines) that helps to cut Go spaghetti code (a.k.a. big ball of mud) into manageable pieces (and keep it that way).

 ## Usage

+It is strongly recommended to use the `spaghetti-cutter` with a JSON configuration file `.spaghetti-cutter.json` in the root directory of your repository.